At a glance:

-If your cat appears to in pain and is unable to pass any feces at all.
+- your cat appears to be in pain or cannot pass a stool at all

 - The cat is still passing only small amounts of feces 12-24 hours after you have introduced fibre to his diet.

-It should be noted that a cat straining to go to the toilet is assumed to have constipation, however, cats are prone to developing urinary blockages which is a medical emergency.
+It should be noted that a cat straining to go to the toilet is assumed to have constipation, however, cats are prone to developing urinary blockages which are a medical emergency.
 If you notice your cat straining to go to the toilet, licking his genitals, meowing, urinating outside the litter tray.
 Inability to urinate is life-threatening and requires immediate veterinary attention.

 What not to do: